 Cooking food for your kids can be time-consuming.
 If your schedule is tight, and you feel like you’re not finding time to cook every day, there are two things you can do — delegate cooking to your spouse, or meal prep.

 Meal prepping means cooking a batch of meals that will last you a few days, or an entire week.
 This is a great way of getting all the cooking done at once.
 All your kids have to do is take a plate out of the fridge, warm it up, and they’re good to go.
 Another perk of meal prepping is the fact that your family will be enjoying home-cooked meals.

 5. Keep Work Life and Home Life Separate

 Work-from-home parents get to enjoy plenty of perks, but there are also a few potential issues that can quickly overshadow all the potential benefits.
 When you work in an office, or any other place of work, you’re usually done when you punch out.
 Working from home makes it so easy for your work hours to drag on, whether by accident or on purpose.

 The only way to counter this issue before it even becomes an issue is to have a defined schedule and to learn how to say no to your employer or clients if you’re running an independent business.

+One of the biggest mistakes that work-from-home parents often make, is neglecting to lay out their boundaries with their family members.
 Having your kids run around the house while you’re working can be distracting, to say the least.
 Talking with them and letting them know that they can’t bother you with every little thing is a must.

 However, you should also make sure that you’re giving your kids the attention they need.
 In other words, spend time with them either before or after you’re done with work.
 Make it all about them.
 Shower them with affection and enjoy yourself.
 Reminding your kids that they are loved is the best way to have them respect your boundaries and to maintain a healthy family dynamic at home.